HikmetCTK/Spending_Manager_Assistant/README.md

 * Gemini🔎🤖: Used for OCR from receipts and talking with them.
 * Tabulate🔢: Used to show receipt informations in tabulate form.
 * Matplotlib📊 : Used to visualize receipt informations.
-* PymySQL🛢: Used to retrieve and save receipt infromations
+* PymySQL🛢: Used to retrieve or  save receipt informations to database

 # Sample Pictures 🖼️